Trophic/vorp/README.md

 # vorp
 Web Development Coursework

-   Java is coming out of netbeans
-   PHP is being done on koding

-   The URL links to the github page
+The URL links to the github page (which is super outdated, should probably merge in?)

-  P.S. don't forget about 'Party Fridays'
+R.I.P. never forget about 'Party Fridays'

-   Will be updating github pages soon (tm)